-There are many ways a worker can be hurt on job or in traveling from one job site to another.
-Some of these injuries come about because of equipment defects or malfunctions, and some from the safety violations of co-workers, contractors and even business owners.
+There are many ways a worker can be hurt on the job or in traveling from one job site to another.
+Some of these injuries come about because of equipment defects or malfunctions, and some from the safety violations of co-workers, contractors, and even business owners.

 Overexertion Injury.
 Breaking it down further, common injuries from overexertion can include a back injury (the most common exertion injury of them all), neck injury (you can even get this at a desk job!), hernia from lifting too much, blood clots from sitting too long in the same position, muscle or ligament tears, joint injuries, etc.

 Contact with Objects and Equipment Injury.
 This second-most common injury can include being struck against an object, being struck by an object, being caught in an object or equipment, and being caught in material that is collapsing.
 Examples include construction workers being stuck by building materials, cars slipping off of jacks, being sandwiched between a moving vehicle or load and a stationary one, etc. These types of injuries have a high fatality rate because of how injured a person can become if they are injured this way.
 These types of injuries also include amputation injuries where a person’s hand, arm, leg, etc., come in unsafe contact with something dangerous, such as a moving saw blade or live electrical current!
 According to the United States Bureau of Labor Statistics, more than 10,000 amputation work injuries are reported each year.
 Injuries from this type of injury can include death, traumatic brain injury (TBI), broken and shattered bones, and permanent spinal cord injuries.
 And like overexertion injuries, most of these injuries are completely preventable and can come from working while distracted, with faulty equipment, receiving negligent training, etc.